Careers360 Logo

 Answer:

-Explanation: - Exposure to carbon monoxide is harmful to animals because it leads to transport of less oxygen.
+Explanation: - Exposure to carbon monoxide is harmful to animals because it leads to the transport of less oxygen.
 Carbon monoxide binds with the haemoglobin of the blood, thus leaving oxygen behind.
 The cells, not being able to respire thus and cannot live for a long time.

 Question:5

-Mark the true statement among the following with reference to normal breathing.
+Mark the true statement among the following concerning normal breathing.

 (a) Inspiration is a passive process whereas expiration is active